 (Last updated) Nov 20, 2020 @ 6:26 am

 The San Francisco Bay Area is a fantastic place to go if you’re in search of some truly haunted locations.
 The entire area is full of reportedly haunted buildings, landmarks, and historical sites.
 In fact, the city of San Francisco and the surrounding Bay Area is considered one of the most haunted areas in the country!

 Let’s dive right into the most haunted places in San Francisco!

 The Castello di Amorosa in Napa is well known for its Wine Club and the annual Pagan Ball held in the faux-medieval castle.
 However, you may not know that it is actually one of the most haunted sites in Northern California.

 The castle is only about ten years old, but the materials used in its construction are said to date back several centuries, having been reclaimed from much older structures.
 It is believed that the spirits who haunt the towers, caves, and cellars of the castle may have been brought there attached to the materials, many of which were imported from Europe.

 Among the most well-documented hauntings, a plague victim lurks in the tunnels, a Spanish lady in the South Tower and a young stable boy roams the castle!

 Location:707 W Hornet Ave, Alameda, CA 94501

-The USS Hornet – Once a crucial part of World War II, serving in the Pacific, the now decommissioned ship is a museum that houses a number of retired aircraft from the same period, and some exhibits from the Nasa Apollo Moon missions!
+The USS Hornet – Once a crucial part of World War II, serving in the Pacific, the now decommissioned ship is a museum that houses several retired aircraft from the same period and some exhibits from the Nasa Apollo Moon missions!

-Volunteers also run regular tours of the vessel where you can hear all of the ghost stories that are linked to it!
+Volunteers also run regular tours of the vessel, where you can hear all of the ghost stories linked to it!